gignupg/Detect-File-Encoding-And-Language/README.md

 ##### Usage

 The `<script>` tag exposes the `languageEncoding` function to everything in the DOM located beneath it.
-When you call it and pass in the file that you want to analyze, it'll return a Promise that you can use to retrieve the encoding, language and confidenc score as shown in the example below.
+When you call it and pass in the file that you want to analyze, it'll return a Promise that you can use to retrieve the encoding, language and confidence score as shown in the example below.

 ```js
 // app.js